ibm-ecosystem-engineering/Watson-NLP/MLOps/Watson-NLP-ECS/readme.md

 --network-configuration "awsvpcConfiguration={subnets=[subnet-CHANGE_ME, subnet-CHANGE_ME, subnet-CHANGE_ME],securityGroups=[sg-CHANGE_ME],assignPublicIp=ENABLED}"
 ```

 It will take some time to deploy the NLP model.
-To see list of services
+To see list of services,

 ```sh
 aws ecs list-services --cluster $CLUSTER_NAME